 - We can't explain it, but at least once in your lifetime, enjoy a sunset in The Lost Continent — specifically, behind Mythos.
 Something about it is truly magical.

-- Just recently, we discovered the magic of Musica della Notte at Portofino Bay while waiting for our reservation at Mama Della's Ristorante.
+- Experience the magic of Musica della Notte at Portofino Bay.
 Each evening at sunset (weather permitting), singers grace the balcony above the Harbor Piazza for a choral celebration inspired by the romance and charm of Italy.
 Leap and I love slow-dancing by the water and getting lost in the music.

 - If you're a spa-lover like me, you'll definitely want to book a service at the Mandara Spa at Portofino Bay.
 Rooted in the Balinese tradition for the healing arts, this 13,000-square-foot sanctuary offers each guest luxuriously-healing experiences such as signature massages, award-winning facials and indulgent body treatments.